Shocks from electric fences can be painful

 A. While most shoots try to ensure electric fences are switched off, that doesn’t avoid a case like this.
 I loathe them as it’s almost impossible to teach a dog to steer clear.

 Dogs that do receive a ‘thud’ can go into spasm.
 This can even occur long after suffering a shock.
-Trauma can also be caused to the area that received the shock and possibly result in pulmonary edema.
+Trauma can also be caused to the area that received the shock and possibly result in pulmonary oedema.

 Standing on a strand of an electrified wire with a rubber-booted foot to depress it to ground level is the normal practice but many dogs fail to actually see the wire.
 Some may attempt to jump when given the command, but all too often they catch a back foot.
 That’s certainly my experience anyway.
 When it happens it does cause distress to the dog no matter what anyone says.
 I have seen youngsters yelp for some minutes afterwards and even display muscle spasms.
 Dogs can often appear nervous because they feel they’ve been unfairly punished for something.
 There can undoubtedly be both physical and mental repercussions.